secure-cloud-stack/docs/tutorials/application-readiness.md

 - Running without Linux capabilities
 - Running as unprivileged
-- Impossible to to privilege escalation
+- Impossible to do privilege escalation

 ## Stability